sdj7072/masked4j/README.md

 > [!NOTE]
 > **Korean ISMS-P Compliance**
 >
-> The masking policies in this library are implemented in compliance with the **[ISMS-P Certification Criteria Guide (Nov 2023)](https://isms.kisa.or.kr/main/ispims/notice/)** regarding pseudonymization and masking standards.
+> The masking policies in this library are implemented in compliance with the **[Latest ISMS-P Pseudonymization Guidelines (2024)](https://isms.kisa.or.kr/main/ispims/notice/)** regarding pseudonymization and masking standards.

 ### 4. Advanced Usage